|We stopped at the Princeville Airport to check out the helicopters. This helicopter reminds me of the flies in Kenya.|

-It goes on and on; storms at sea, unexpected delays, last minute flight changes.
+It goes on and on; storms at sea, unexpected delays, last-minute flight changes.
 The situations are unavoidable.
-But, from many of these we have changed the way we handle those travel days.
-Mainly, we’ve begun to assume that stuff will happen, not to be negative, instead to be emotionally prepare
+But, from many of these, we have changed the way we handle those travel days.
+Mainly, we’ve begun to assume that stuff will happen, not to be negative, instead, to be emotionally prepared.

 |The ranch’s horses were saddled and ready to go.|

 When all is running smoothly again, we feel lucky, fortunate, blessed with what we now call, “safari luck.”
 For those of our readers, new to our site let me explain “safari luck.

 In the first 10 hours, while we were on safari in the Masai Mara in Kenya, we saw and took photos of the “Big Five,” the treasured and revered sightings of every safari attendee which includes the: Cape buffalo, lion, rhino, elephant and leopard.

 |Tom doesn’t care to horseback ride although I would and I wouldn’t care to zip line and Tom would.
 We do neither, old-timers that we are.
 With my bad spine, it’s not worth taking any risks and be injured.
 Where would we go to recuperate, having no home?|